 By Jason Lange and Howard Schneider

-WASHINGTON (Reuters) - Staff economists at the Federal Reserve expect a quarter-point U.S. interest rate increase this year, according to forecasts the Fed mistakenly published on its website in a gaffe that drew criticism about its ability to keep secrets.
+WASHINGTON (Reuters) - Staff economists at the Federal Reserve see a quarter-point U.S. interest rate increase this year, according to forecasts the Fed mistakenly published on its website in a gaffe that drew criticism about its ability to keep secrets.

 The rate forecast was included with a series of bearish projections on U.S. economic growth and inflation that were presented to policymakers at their June 16-17 meeting.

-The disclosure of the sensitive information is the latest blow to the Fed's reputation for secrecy around policy deliberations.
+The disclosure of the sensitive information is the latest blow to Fed's reputation for secrecy around policy deliberations.

 Federal prosecutors are currently probing an alleged leak at the Fed of market-sensitive information to a private financial newsletter in 2012.

-"It regrettably appears once again that proper internal controls are not in place to safeguard confidential Federal Reserve information," said Representative Jeb Hensarling of Texas, a Republican who chairs the House Financial Services Committee and is pressing Fed Chair Janet Yellen for documents regarding the 2012 leak.
+"It regrettably appears once again that proper internal controls are not in place to safeguard confidential Federal Reserve information," said Representative Jeb Hensarling of Texas, a Republican who chairs the House Financial Service Committee and is pressing Fed Chair Janet Yellen for documents regarding the 2012 leak.

 The Fed said in a statement that the forecasts were "inadvertently" included in a computer file posted to its website on June 29.

 Fed officials said the disclosure was due to procedural errors at a staff level and that the mistake was discovered on Tuesday this week.
 The matter has been referred to the Fed's inspector general.

 The forecasts do not represent the views of the central bankers who set interest rate policy.
 Those policymakers, many based outside of Washington in regional Fed branches, create their own forecasts, the most recent of which were released on June 17.